-Although the large majority of Khun people are Theravada Buddhists, their religious worldview includes strong elements of spirit worship and ancestor worship.
-'The most important spirit is the spirit of the land, which has to be propitiated daily with food and beverage, at the spirit house found in almost every Khun compound.
-The Khun honour ancestral spirits.
+Although most Khun people are Theravada Buddhists, their religious worldview includes strong elements of spirit worship and ancestor worship.
+'The most important spirit is the spirit of the land, which must be propitiated daily with food and beverage, at the spirit house found in almost every Khun compound.
+The Khun honor ancestral spirits.
 On the full moon in June, Khun villagers worship their ancestors with offerings of boiled pork meat, chicken, fruit, rice and flowers at a special altar inside their houses.'

 Scripture Prayers for the Tai Khun in Myanmar (Burma).

 Peoples of the Buddhist World, Asia Harvest, Copyrighted © Used with permission

 |People Name General

 |Gon Shan; Hkun; Khoen; Khouen; Khuen; Khun Shan; Kween; Tai Khoen

 |Pioneer Workers Needed

 |National Bible Society

 |17 (Open Doors top 50 rank, 1 = highest persecution ranking)

 |East Shan State, Kentung valley area.
 Source: Ethnologue 2016